While We Bleed, Opening Scene: “No Witnesses”

 “I’ll keep the platinum, if it’s all the same to you.”
 He held out the package.
 The Baroness hesitated once again before taking it and handing over the box at the same time.
 Their hands touched for the briefest instant, and it was done.
 Sul opened the lid, smiled at the neat little rows of white metal painted a hundred colors by stained-glass sunlight.

 “It’s nothing to me,” he said with practiced disinterest.
 “You know my reputation.
-I’ll get you anything, anyone, anywhere for the right price.
+I can get you anything, anyone, anywhere for the right price.
 Once the job’s done, I get paid and move on.
 Of course, this is more than enough to retire on.
 Might just be my last job!”
 He tucked the box more firmly under his arm.
 “And with that…” He turned toward the door to the tower stairwell.

 “One moment,” Foncesca insisted.
 “I’ll not have it said I lack hospitality.”
 She motioned to a side table upon which was set a decanter of rosé wine and two crystal goblets.
 She poured a small measure into each and proffered one.
 “You’ve traveled long and far for this task.
-Let’s at least drink a salute to a successful deal.”
+Let’s at least drink a salute to a successful expedition.”

 Now it was Sul’s turn to hesitate.
 He glanced toward the other door behind which the guards had disappeared.
 Finding no excuse to refuse he reached out to accept, but slowly.